-Tralee is the capital town of County Kerry, it lies on the southwest coast of Ireland, nestled in a valley, gently sloping westwards to the sea, between the Slieve Mish and Stacks Mountains.
+The capital town of County Kerry, it lies on the southwest coast of Ireland, nestled in a valley, gently sloping westwards to the sea, between the Slieve Mish and Stacks Mountains.
 It takes its name from the River Lee, in Irish Trá Lí (strand of the River Lee), which flows just south of the town into Tralee Bay.
-Located 18km from Kerry Airport on N22 and 121km from Shannon Airport on N21.

 The Blennerville Windmill is Ireland’s largest working windmill.
 In the Visitor Centre, you will find an audio-visual presentation as well as an exhibition gallery, craft shop and restaurant.
-It includes an Emigration Display and a Bird watching area.
+It also includes an Emigration Display and birdwatching area.

-One of Tralee’s newest attraction - the Tralee Bay Wetlands is an activity and nature centre.
-Facilities include a man-made lake with pedal boats and canoes, 2.2km of walks and cycleways, a visitor centre, safari boat rides, 20 metre high viewing tower, and a nature zone focusing on the Tralee Bay ecosystem.
+Take a stroll around Tralee Bay Wetlands activity and nature centre, and a pedal boat or canoe out on its landscaped lake.
+A popular spot for walking and cycling, the Wetlands has a visitor centre, safari boat rides, 20 metre high viewing tower, and a nature zone focusing on the Tralee Bay ecosystem.